-Aspen Art Press earned Best in Show for this project in the Far West category of the 2015 Regional Design Annual—the most prestigious design competition in the USA.
-See more winners from the Midwest, and be sure to enter by the April 1deadline!
+The following packaging design project earned Best of Region for the Southwest in the Regional Design Annual—the most prestigious design competition in the USA.
+See more winners from the Midwest, and be sure to enter by the extended deadline on May 8!

 When the Aspen Art Museum opened its new building in 2014 designed by world-renowned architect Shigeru Ban, it was only appropriate to pay homage to Ban through an exhibit—“Humanitarian Architecture”—focused on the lesser-known side of his work.